EdwardLimJH/Fraud-Hackathon/src/README.md

 ```

 ### visualization folder
-In the visualization folder there is only 1 python script (create_visualization.py).
-The script will generate all the plots we created for Exploratory Data Analysis.
+In the visualization folder there are 2 python script (create_visualization.py, create_xml.py). `create_visualization.py` will generate all the plots we created for Exploratory Data Analysis. `create_xml.py` will generate all the plots related to explanable ML techniques.

+`create_visualizations.py`:
 There are 5 main functions to generate plots.

 1) fraud_distribution().
 Creates the plot of the ratio of fraud to non-fraud